What is Elementary Education, its Importance & What are the Issues with Elementary Education

 Parents from poor backgrounds can’t send their kids to school.

-So you can understand that there are two basic problems that our primary education is facing.
+So you can understand that there are two fundamental problems that our primary education is facing.
 One is an infrastructural crisis, and the other is a human resource challenge.

 It is primary education that can heal India, not higher education.
 So the government needs to start focusing on primary education to change the face of the country.